martenscs/account-manager/README.md

      application configuration.
 Client Authentication should be set to "None".
 The Redirect URI should be the address the sample application will be accessible at, and should match the `CLIENT_REDIRECT_URL` value in the application configuration.
 Allowed Grant Type should be "Implicit".
+   * The OAuth Client must use an Access Token Manager of type 'JSON Web Tokens'
    * To allow Sign Out from the application, configure Asynchronous Front-Channel Logout settings in the OAuth Settings > Authorization Server Settings screen.
 Select the Track User Sessions for Logout and Revoke User Session on Logout check boxes.
 Add the application's domain and path to the allowed redirect list in the Server